 Whenever I find myself at Lygon St, I feel like it’s siesta time and all I want to do I sit down in a cafe, do some people watching and indulge myself with food.
 It’s definitely a good place for some relaxing time.

 A small part of Lonsdale Street, between Russell and Swanston street, is the official Melbourne’s Greek Precinct.
 It offers a choice of restaurants – many, if not all, with outdoor seating, Greek souvenirs shop (where you can buy everything from mugs, t-shirts and CDs to religious icons), a cake shop where you can get your baklava fix and a travel centre.

-It’s also home to Greek festival featuring food and culture (this year it was taking place in February).
+It’s also home to Greek festival featuring food and culture (in February).

 Turkey, Middle East & Mediterranean

 If you’re looking for a place where you can get yourself dressed for the next big occasion, then head to Sydney Road (starting from Brunswick Street end up to about Albion Road).
 Jewellery shops selling beautiful oriental necklaces, rings and earrings, a mix of boutiques with formal and bridal gowns are all there.
 You can also find shops with terracotta, ceramics, fabrics and carpets as well as an interesting mix of Middle Eastern restaurants and cafes.

 We’ve also discovered our new favourite shop – Mediterranean Wholesalers, and FYI – $7 wine, a block of Italian cheese and freshly baked ciabatta make a great weekend lunch for 2.